uwe-koeckemann/AIDDL/common/scala/README.md

----
-title: AIDDL Common (Scala)
+#  AIDDL Common (Scala)

----
+Collection of common types of AI models, algorithms, types, and abstractions.

 # Versions